The 10 Best Things to do in Osaka – on Your First Trip

 Why Not Try a Boat Trip?

-If you like the idea of actually going on the canal – to see the lights or during the day – you can take the Tombori River Cruise.
+If you like the idea of actually going on the canal, to see the lights or during the day, you can take the Tombori River Cruise.

-It’s not super long, just 20-30 minutes but it gives a different view of everything.
-The dock is just by the big Don Quixote store (with it’s big yellow Ferris wheel).
+It’s not super long, just 20-30 minutes, but it gives a different view of everything.
+The dock is just by the big Don Quixote store (with its big yellow Ferris wheel).

 See more details here.